 Vietnamese Curry Powder

-- For chicken marinade – Lemongrass, shallot or onion, Madras curry powder, garlic, fish sauce, chicken bouillon, oil.
+- For chicken marinade – Lemongrass, shallot or onion, curry powder, garlic, fish sauce, chicken bouillon, oil.

 - Vegetables for curry – Shallot, carrots and potatoes (we used mini potatoes, but you can use regular too).